 - Only 1 in 10 businesses believe a college education adequately prepares graduates with necessary workforce skills (Gallup, 2014).

-- The impact of the lack of formalized leadership development has dramatic consequences for local leadership pipelines and the ability for all sectors to optimize impact.
+- The lack of formalized leadership development has dramatic consequences for local leadership pipelines and the ability for all sectors to optimize impact.

 The Path Forward